dtgreene/niimbotjs/README.md

 ## NiimbotJS

-A NodeJS package for printing with Niimbot label printers over USB.
+A Node.js library for printing with Niimbot label printers over USB.

 Largely a port of [kjy00302/niimprint](https://github.com/kjy00302/niimprint) and [AndBondStyle/niimprint](https://github.com/AndBondStyle/niimprint) so big thanks to them.